-This positioning of humans in the epicentre of the climate change debate might at first be seen to be somewhat egotistical or even narcissistic.
-Just as the famous philosophical thought experiment asks 'if a tree falls in a forest and no one is around to hear it, does it make a sound?' to some extent these poems ask us to consider 'if the climate is changed but no one is around to measure it, does it actually change?'
-There is an arrogance here, but in addressing RQ2 ("What does this tell us about how scientists can talk about climate change to non-specialist audiences?") it is a necessary one, i.e. that in order to establish the dialogues that are needed to enact change it is vital to remind audiences of the central role that humans do occupy in terms of both cause and effect.
-Without this re-positioning, there is a danger that climate change will be assumed to be beyond the control and responsibility of humankind; yet, as noted by Urry (2015, p.
+This positioning of humans at the epicentre of the climate change debate might at first be seen to be somewhat egotistical or even narcissistic.
+Just as the famous philosophical thought experiment asks "if a tree falls in a forest and no one is around to hear it, does it make a sound?" to some extent these poems ask us to consider "if the climate is changed but no one is around to measure it, does it actually change?"
+There is an arrogance here, but in addressing RQ2 ("How might these interpretations be used to better personalise the debate around climate change so that it is discussed more widely?") it is a necessary one, i.e. that in order to establish the dialogues that are needed to enact change it is vital to remind audiences of the central role that humans do occupy in terms of both cause and effect.
+Without this repositioning, there is a danger that climate change will be assumed to be beyond the control and responsibility of humankind; yet, as noted by Urry (2015, p.
 46) it is vital to remember that climate change "is not a purely 'scientific' problem and that human actions are central to this apparent warming of the planet."
-Similarly, without such re-positioning the phrase 'climate change' itself risks being interpreted as a phenomenon that is passively happening, rather than something that we, as humans, are both causing, and are thus ultimately responsible for mitigating.
+Similarly, without such re-positioning the phrase "climate change" itself risks being interpreted as a phenomenon that is passively happening, rather than something that we, as humans, are causing and are thus ultimately responsible for mitigating.

 Whilst studies such as those conducted by O'Neill and Nicholson-Cole (2009) have shown that fear is generally an ineffective tool for motivating genuine personal engagement, failing to remind people of the role that humans have played in causing climate change, and the role that they must now assume in mitigating against it, is arguably equally ineffective in establishing the dialogue that is first needed before meaningful action can take place.
-In the foreword to the poem 'Sample Basket Red List 2318', Jen Hadfield writes that (Howard et al., 2018, p.
-68):
+In the foreword to the poem "Sample Basket Red List 2318", Jen Hadfield writes that (Howard et al., 2018, p.
+68)